franklinqin0/blog/docs/algo/modern-ludo.md

 Note:

 1. The dice enables positions `2` to `7` to be reached in 1 step from position `1`.
 It is a bit misleading as the dice has nothing to do w/ probability
-2. For each starting point in `connections`, there might be multiple destinations $\rightarrow$ choose a smaller value to store in `dist`
+2. For each starting point in `connections`, there might be multiple destinations $\rightarrow$ choose the smallest `dist`
 3. A position can reach from `1` to `10` by two connections: `[1, 5]` and `[5, 10]`
-4. A node will be revisited and `dist` would update if the new value is smaller.
-So it's not a traditional BFS requiring a `visited` set.
+4. A node might be revisited and `dist` might update $\rightarrow$ it's not a traditional BFS requiring a `visited` set.

 ```py
 class Solution: